 - A. Be certified by the ABA.
-An exception will be made for candidates for ABA initial certification who are enrolled in an ACGME-accredited fellowship program and who are scheduled to take the APPLIED Exam in the year in which they are registering to take an ABA administered (ACA, CCM, PA, PM) subspecialty certification examination.
+An exception will be made for candidates for ABA initial certification who are enrolled in an ACGME-accredited fellowship program and who are scheduled to take the APPLIED Exam in the year in which they are registering to an ABA (ACA, CCM, PA, PM) subspecialty certification examination.
 The results of a subspecialty certification examination taken under this policy exception will only be validated if the candidate is awarded ABA certification in the specialty of anesthesiology prior to their duration of candidate status expiring. - B. Have fulfilled the licensure-in-good-standing requirement for certification [see Section 5.02.B].
-Registrants who have a medical license restriction will be permitted to register for and take a subspecialty certification examination; however, certification will be deferred until the nature of the restriction is reviewed by our Credentials Committee. - C. Have documentation on file in the ABA office of having satisfactorily fulfilled the subspecialty training requirement or, if applicable, Temporary Criteria in lieu of formal training in an accredited subspecialty program.
+Registrants who have a medical license restriction will be permitted to register for and take a subspecialty certification examination; however, certification will be deferred until the nature of the restriction is reviewed and a determination is made by the ABA Credentialing Committee. - C. Have documentation on file in the ABA office of having satisfactorily fulfilled the subspecialty training requirement or, if applicable, Temporary Criteria in lieu of formal training in an accredited subspecialty program.
 A grace period will be permitted so registrants completing the subspecialty training requirement by Dec.
-31 may register for the immediately preceding subspecialty certification examination. - D. Have documentation on file with the board attesting to the registrant's current privileges and evaluations of various aspects of the registrant's current practice of the subspecialty.
-Such evaluations will include verification that the registrant meets our clinical activity requirement by practicing the subspecialty, on average, at least one day per week during 12 consecutive months over the previous three years.
-We may use such documentation and evaluations as part of its assessment of the registrant's qualifications for admission to its subspecialty examination system.
-We may solicit such documentation and evaluations from the fellowship program director or others familiar with the registrant's current practice of the subspecialty and use them in determining the registrant's qualifications for admission to the examination system.
-The CCC report from the department and the evaluation from the program director and others will be used as the basis for assessing admission qualifications. - E. Be capable of performing independently the entire scope of anesthesiology subspecialty practice without accommodation or with reasonable accommodation. - F. Be meeting our MOCA program requirements.
-(Please see the MOCA 2.0 section.)
+31 may register for the immediately preceding subspecialty certification examination. - D. Have documentation on file with the ABA attesting to the registrant's current privileges and evaluations of various aspects of the registrant's current practice of the subspecialty.
+Such evaluations will include verification that the registrant meets the ABA's clinical activity requirement by practicing the subspecialty, on average, at least one day per week during 12 consecutive months over the previous three years.
+The ABA may use such documentation and evaluations as part of its assessment of the registrant's qualifications for admission to its subspecialty examination system.
+The ABA may solicit such documentation and evaluations program director or others familiar with the registrant's current practice of the subspecialty and use them in determining the registrant's qualifications for admission to the examination system.
+The CCC report from the department and the evaluation from the program director and others will be used as the basis for assessing admission qualifications. - E. Be capable of performing independently the entire scope of anesthesiology subspecialty practice without accommodation or with reasonable accommodation. - F. Be meeting the ABA's MOCA program requirements.
+(Please see the MOCA section.)

-We will determine that entry into the subspecialty examination system is warranted when required information submitted by and on behalf of the registrant is satisfactory.
-We will notify a registrant who is accepted as a candidate for subspecialty certification via email after approval of all requirements.
+The ABA will determine that entry into the subspecialty examination system is warranted when required information submitted by and on behalf of the registrant is satisfactory.
+The ABA will notify a registrant who is accepted as a candidate for subspecialty certification via email after approval of all requirements.